10 Best Compound Bicep Exercises for Mass and Strength

 The inverted row (bodyweight rows) creates a horizontal body position, making it easier to perform.
 It works the back and shoulder muscles from a different angle and improves upper body strength.

-In the gym, most people utilize the Smith machine for this exercise.
+Most people use the Smith machine in the gym for this exercise.
 You can also do the inverted row at home by lying under a chair and pulling yourself up.

 Inverted Row